beyondbrokkoli/luachess/README.md

 Windows -> run LuaChess.exe.

-Linux -> install Love2d with your distributions package manager and run luachess.love.
+Linux -> install love2d with your distributions package manager and run luachess.love.

+Linux -> or download as an appimage from https://github.com/love2d/love/releases/download/11.5/love-11.5-x86_64.AppImage or https://www.appimagehub.com/p/1238020, "chmod +x" the appimage and point it to luachess.love

 Controls: